-The Incident Response Hall of Fame Committee (IRHoFC) is made up of the FIRST Board of Directors, the FIRST membership committee and all previously introduced members of the IRHoFC.
+The Incident Response Hall of Fame Committee (IRHoFC) is made up of the FIRST Board of Directors, the FIRST membership committee, and previously introduced members of the IRHoFC.

-One individual from the IRHoFC shall be appointed to be the liaison between the IRHoFC and the rest of FIRST, e.g. staff, to drive the efforts and further drive the program.
+One individual from the IRHoFC shall be appointed to be the liaison between the IRHoFC and the rest of FIRST, e.g. the operations team, to drive the efforts and further drive the program.

 All members of the IRHoFC are invited and welcomed to take an active role.

-FIRST has opened the Incident Response Hall of Fame at the FIRST conference 2019.
+FIRST introduced the Incident Response Hall of Fame at the 31st annual FIRST conference in Edinburgh in 2019.

 The Incident Response Hall of Fame is a place to virtually celebrate contributions to the Incident Response Community and cyber security in general.

 To show the appreciation to the individuals introduced to the hall of fame, FIRST offers a lifetime Liaison membership for free of charge.
-In addition to that, inductees are invited to the FIRST conference they are introduced to the IRHoF with travel expenses and FIRST conference pass covered by FIRST.
+In addition to that, inductees are invited to the FIRST conference at which they are introduced to the IRHoF, with travel expenses and FIRST conference registration covered by FIRST.